MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/getting-started/acquiring-tokens.md

 # Acquire tokens

 There are many ways of acquiring a token with MSAL Python.
 Some require user interaction while others don't.
-The approach used to acquire a token is different depending on whether the developer is building a public client (desktop or mobile) or a confidential client application (web app, web API, or daemon like a Windows service).
+The approach used to acquire a token is different depending on whether the developer is building a public client (desktop or mobile) or a confidential client application (web app, web API, or daemon like a Windows service). test PR

 ## Prerequisites